You turn on that tap and there’s no hot water. What should you do? Read on for our advice on what to check before calling a plumber or electrician.

 - If the fuse is fine, or the water is still cold after resetting it we recommend you run the hot tap for a couple of minutes.
 Is there still no hot water?
 If so, then touch the pipe at the top of your hot water cylinder.
 Does it feel really hot or cold?

 If it’s very hot and your cylinder has a tempering valve (only on modern cylinders) you need to call us to fix the valve.

-If the water coming out of the tap is lukewarm (e.g. it’s running but not hot enough) the tempering valve could be faulty.
-Again, the pipe coming out of your tank will feel very hot too.
-This is a plumbing problem so give us a call.
+- If the water coming out of the tap is lukewarm (e.g. it’s running but not hot enough) the tempering valve could be faulty.
+Again, the pipe coming out of your tank will feel very hot as well.
+If this is the case, this is a plumbing problem, so the best and safest way forward is to give us a call.

 - Is there no water coming out of the tap at all?
 This is definitely a major plumbing problem so give us a call straight away.

 If you’re still not sure, or you’re experiencing a problem with an infinity gas hot water heater, contact JT Plumbing & Gas to discuss the problem you’re experiencing.
 Our team are highly knowledgeable and happy to help.